Yairo Yau: Club career

 On July 11, 2012, it was announced that he had joined Sydney FC on a one year loan deal from Panamanian club Sporting San Miguelito with the option to make the move permanent throughout the season.

 After a solid first season which yielded 6 goals in 18 games, Sydney FC announced that they would be extending the loan for an additional year.
 On 7 January 2014, Sydney FC announced that they would be releasing Yau from the remaining months of his loan deal to allow him to undergo treatment for compartment syndrome in his legs.

 He was released by Sporting in summer 2015 and Yau moved to Mexico to play for second division side Coras de Tepic.

 In January 2020 Yau moved to Guatemala and joined Quiché FC.

 International career

 Yau has represented Panama at U21, U23 and senior level in recent years.
 He made one appearance for the U21 team in the 2010 CAC Games and also made 5 appearances overall for Panama at U23 level, scoring 1 goal in their CONCACAF Under 23 Olympic Qualifying campaign.

-On 8 September 2010 he made his senior international debut for Panama in a match against Trinidad and Tobago coming of the bench to replace Luis Rentería in the 67' minute of the game.
+On 8 September 2010 he made his senior international debut for Panama in a match against Trinidad and Tobago coming off the bench to replace Luis Rentería in the 67' minute of the game.
 In May 2012 he scored his first goal for Panama in a match against Guyana national football team.